 You configure the license manager in different ways, depending on which platform you are installing.

-MathWorks recommends configuring the license manager service.
-This provides automatic startup at system boot time and centralizes administration of the license manager through the Windows Services control panel.
+Configuring the license manager service provides automatic startup at system boot time and centralizes administration of the license manager through the Windows Services control panel.
 To review the default license manager configuration settings, click View Default Settings.
 If you choose not to configure the license manager service, you can do it later.

-Note: If you have an existing license manager that you want to continue to use until you install this new one, select the Do NOT configure license manager service option.
+Note: If you have an existing license manager that you want to continue to use until you install the new one, select the Do NOT configure license manager as a service (files will still be installed) option.
 The installer still installs the license manager files.
 After installation, you can stop your existing license manager and start your new license manager.